Dynamic Conditional Rendering in the Remix Supabase SaaS kit

 Typescript Support

-component is fully typed and supports generic types for the condition value.
-This allows for type-safe usage of the render props pattern:
+The If component is fully typed - this allows for type-safe usage of the render props pattern: